Counting connected hypergraphs via the probabilistic method: Extended cores in hypergraphs

 As discussed in Section~\ref{sec_example}, we would like to `detach and reattach' the trees attached not only to the core, but also to an additional set of vertices of comparable size.
 To achieve this, we define an `extended core', essentially by artificially placing a suitable number of extra vertices into the core; we shall call these vertices `marked' vertices.

-Let $(H,M)$ be a \emph{marked hypergraph}: a hypergraph $(V,E)$ together with a subset $M$ of $V$.
-The vertices in $M$ will be called \emph{marked vertices}.
-The \emph{extended core} $\excore(H,M)$ is the marked sub-hypergraph obtained by repeatedly deleting unmarked isolated vertices, and hyperedges in which all or all but one vertices are unmarked and have degree $1$.
-Equivalently, $\excore(H,M)$ is the maximal sub-hypergraph in which every edge contains at least two vertices that are either marked or in at least one other edge, and all isolated vertices are marked.
+Let $(H,V^*)$ be a \emph{marked hypergraph}: a hypergraph $H=(V,E)$ together with a subset $V^*$ of $V$.
+The vertices in $V^*$ will be called \emph{marked vertices}.
+The \emph{extended core} $\excore(H,V^*)$ is the marked sub-hypergraph obtained by repeatedly deleting unmarked isolated vertices, and hyperedges in which all or all but one vertices are unmarked and have degree $1$.
+Equivalently, $\excore(H,V^*)$ is the maximal sub-hypergraph in which every edge contains at least two vertices that are either marked or in at least one other edge, and all isolated vertices are marked.
+Note that the deletion operation defining the extended core preserves connectivity, so the extended core of a connected hypergraph $H$ is either connected or, if $H$ is a tree with no marked vertices (an `unmarked tree'), empty.
+Of course, $\excore(H,V^*)$ is the union of the extended cores of the components of $H$.

-In this section and the next it will be convenient (though not essential) to assume that $\eps\to 0$.
-Thus we assume our Standard Assumption~\ref{A0}.
+\begin{proposition} Any marked hypergraph $(H,V^*)$ is the union of its extended core $\excore=\excore(H,V^*)$, a set $\{T_v\}_{v\in V(\excore)}$ of trees, each with with $v\in T_v$, and a possibly empty set $\{U_i\}$ of trees, with the vertex sets $V(T_v)\setminus v$ and $V(U_i)$ disjoint from each other and from $V(\excore)$. \end{proposition} In other words, noting that by definition all vertices outside $\excore(H,V^*)$ are unmarked, we may reconstruct $(H,V^*)$ from its extended core by adding disjoint trees to each vertex $v$ of the extended core, unmarked expect possibly at $v$, and possibly some further disjoint unmarked trees.
+Later we shall refer to the set $M^+=\bigcup_{v\in \excore(H,V^*)} (V(T_v)\setminus v)$ as the (vertex set of) the \emph{extended mantle} of $(H,V^*)$. \begin{proof} Simply reverse the edge-deletion algorithm defining the extended core. \end{proof}

+In this section and the next it will be convenient (though not essential) to assume that $\eps\to 0$, i.e., our Standard Assumption~\ref{A0}, as in Theorem~\ref{thL1} whose proof we are preparing for.
+We also consider a constant $0<\eta<1/100$ whose role will be explained at the start of the next section.
+Any implicit constants or functions may depend on the choice of the functions $\eps=\eps(n)$ and the constant $\eta>0$.
+As we shall see in Section~\ref{sec_main}, this will cause no problems when we come to apply the results.
+Thus, in this section, we may regard $\eps=\eps(n)$ and $\eta>0$ as given, satisfying the following condition which we state for ease of reference.